desmos-labs/desmos/x/posts/spec/02-concepts.md

 ##### Start
 It is the text's index that indicates the exact point where the url start and the text should be parsed.
-It is represented by a `uint64`.

 ##### End
 It is the text's index that indicates the exact point where the url ends and the last character where to parse the text.
-It is represented by a `uint64`.

 ##### Url
 The actual value of the url where the user should be redirected to.
-It is represented by a `string`.

 ##### Display url (Optional)
 The visual url that should be displayed in the app.
 Ideally something that shorten or make an url more human-readable.
-It is represented by a `string`.

 ### Author
 The address of the author of the post.
-It is represented by a `string`.

 ### Conversation ID (optional)
 The ID of the original post of the conversation.
 This ID identifies the parent post (if existent) where the conversation